galetaire/spahousing/pages/posts/stock.md

 [![Antiguedad de las viviendas](/images/stockperiods.png)](/images/stockperiods.png)

 - **Construction period**: number of today existing dwellings per period of construction.
 The **red bar** is a final estimate based on the current pace of construction.
 If the pace remains as 2021 (95.000 per year), the number of houses built between 2021 and 2040 will be of ≈1.800.000.
+- **Observation**: most of the current Spain houses were built between 1961 and 1980.

 [![Consumo de cemento](/images/cement.png)](/images/cement.png)

 - **Cement consumption**, Spain.
   - **Left axis (bars)**: cement consumption per year, in metric tons.
   - **Right axis (line)**: real housing price[1] in euros per square meter.

-# Interpretation and observations

-The evolution of the housing stock is a key factor in the supply balance.
-A couple of observations from the previous charts:

-- **Observation A**: the number of houses built per year dropped drastically in 2009.
-- **Observation B**: houses per inhabitant increased from 1971 to 2000.
-- **Observation C**: most of the current Spain houses were built between 1961 and 1980.
-- **Observation D**: the stock has experienced a couple of deficit years since 2017.
-- **Observation E**: the cement consumption and the real price correlate positively.
+- **Observation**: the cement consumption and the real price correlate positively.

 # Data sources